mattfletcher94/twrpc/README.md

 # twRPC (Beta)
-Inspired by [trpc](https://trpc.io/), TWRPC is a library for creating type-safe, strongly-typed, and easy-to-use RPCs in TypeScript.
+Inspired by [trpc](https://trpc.io/), twRPC is a library for creating type-safe, strongly-typed, and easy-to-use RPCs in TypeScript.
 It is designed to be used in web workers, but can be used in any environment that supports `postMessage`.

 ## Installation
 You can install this library using npm: